Omrigan/urban-scheduler/README.md

 ### OpenStreetMap
+Used as a source of places.

 OSRM is used for building routes between specific places.

 ### Google Maps

-Used for some places data.
+Used as a source of places.

 ### Moscow Open Data
+Used as a source of places.

 ## Algorithm

 The system is able to solve the optimization problem called "POGTSP" - Partial-Ordered Generalized Travelling Salesman Problem.

-The optimization is performed through mixed algorithm: branch&bound and dynamic programming.
+The optimization is performed through mixed algorithm: branch&cut and dynamic programming.